10 Ways to Green Your Holidays

 SEVENTH: Gift-cards to Tennessee’s newest refill retail stores -- Sage Refill Market , or The Good Fill .
 All stores sell online, so you can shop from anywhere, and they ship anywhere.
 If you live in Nashville, be sure to visit their stores, which are filled with eco-friendly, zero-waste gift ideas.
 Purchase wrapping paper that can be recycled.
 Most conventional wrapping papers and bows include plastics, foils and other materials to make them sparkle with extra shine, but they also render them non-recyclable.

 EIGHTH: Green Llama Cleaning!
-A husband and wife team from Johnson City has developed a zero-waste, eco-friendly cleaning product that will get your home shining bright in time for your holiday guests.
+A husband-and-wife team from Johnson City has developed a zero-waste, eco-friendly cleaning product that will have your home shining bright in time for your holiday guests.
 Get a cleaning kit for yourself, and gift one to a loved one.

 NINTH: Gift a one-year subscription to curbside glass recycling, compost pickup or recycling services through one of Tennessee’s finest small businesses.
 Here are your options: